The Rundown:

 If you trust your putting line, you’ll find yourself more relaxed and confident when you stand over the putt.

-With one of the smoothest swings on the PGA Tour, Matsuyama incorporates a slight delay at the top of his backswing.
+With one of the smoothest swings on the PGA Tour, Hideki Matsuyama incorporates a slight delay at the top of his backswing.
 While the move isn’t for everyone, there are benefits to working in a delay to reset the downswing.

-Matsuyama uses the delay as a trigger for making sure his body is coiled and ready for his downswing.
+Hideki Matsuyama uses the delay as a trigger for making sure his body is coiled and ready for his downswing.
 With his weight loaded onto his right side, the brief delay also signals to the lower body that it is time to start the second part of the swing.

 The move takes considerable time on the practice range to find rhythm and synchronization.
 You want the pause in the swing to be unconscious.
 The last thing most amateurs need to do during their swing is to think about everything they are actively doing.

-Once the downswing starts for Matsuyama, he doesn’t want to accelerate the club too quickly.
+Once the downswing starts for Hideki Matsuyama, he doesn’t want to accelerate the club too quickly.
 By letting the club ramp up as the swing progresses, the golfer hits maximum swing speed at the point of impact.

 With mid handicappers, for example, the delay might work better than for beginners starting fresh.
 Either way, learning the move will take time and patience for any level of golfer, but could pay off in considerable ways.